-4.1 The Co-operative has considered the risks of the storing of personal information and recognises the possible consequences should we fail to adhere to the principles within the Act.
-These include (i) enforcement action being taken against us, (ii) being prosecuted by the Commissioner if a criminal offence, such as unlawfully obtaining personal data, has been committed or (iii) being required by a court of law to compensate an individual where damage is considered to have been caused by our failure to meet the Act.

-- 4.2 In order to minimise risk we will implement this policy and ensure all staff and Board members are fully aware of our requirements prior to signing the declaration. - 4.3 In addition, the Co-operative will undertake an annual risk assessment, whereby the Depute Director assesses the risks contained.
+- 4.1 The Co-operative has considered the risks of the storing of personal information and recognises the possible consequences should we fail to adhere to the principles within the Act.
+These include (i) enforcement action being taken against us, (ii) being prosecuted by the Commissioner if a criminal offence, such as unlawfully obtaining personal data, has been committed or (iii) being required by a court of law to compensate an individual where damage is considered to have been caused by our failure to meet our data protection obligations. - 4.2 In order to minimise risk we will implement this policy and ensure all staff and Board members are fully aware of our requirements prior to signing the declaration. - 4.3 In addition, the Co-operative will undertake an annual risk assessment, whereby the Depute Director assesses the risks contained.
 Data Protection Audits are also undertaken where information collected/held is assessed and retained or removed as appropriate.
 The separate procedure document contains details of these audits.

-5. Equality and diversity
+5. Equality and Human Rights

-- 5.1 The Co-operative's equality and diversity policy, which was approved by the Board in April 2017, outlines our commitment to promote a zero tolerance to unfair treatment or discrimination to any person or group of persons, particularly on the basis of any of the protected characteristics1.
-This includes ensuring that everyone has equal access to information and services and, to this end, the Co-operative will make available a copy of this document in a range of alternative formats including large print, translated into another language or by data transferred to voice. - 5.2 We are also aware of the potential for policies to inadvertently discriminate against an individual or group of individuals.
-To help tackle this and ensure that it does not occur, best practice suggests that organisations carry out Equality Impact Assessments to help identify any part of a policy that may be discriminatory so that this can be addressed (please see section 5 of the equality and diversity policy for more information). - 5.3 In line with section 5.2 of the equality and diversity policy, the Co-operative will apply a screening process based on that recommended by the Equality and Human Rights Commission to ascertain whether each policy requires an Impact
+5.1 The Co-operative's equality and human rights policy, which was approved by the Board in April 2021, outlines our commitment to promote a zero tolerance to unfair treatment or discrimination to any person or group of persons, particularly on the basis of any of the protected characteristics1.
+This includes ensuring that everyone has equal access to information and services, and, to this end, the Cooperative will make available a copy of this document in a range of alternative formats including large print, translated into another language or by data transferred to voice.

+- 5.2 We are also aware of the potential for policies to inadvertently discriminate against an individual or group of individuals.
+To help tackle this and ensure that it does not occur, best practice suggests that organisations carry out Equality Impact Assessments to help identify any part of a policy that may be discriminatory so that this can be addressed (please see section 6 of the equality and human rights policy for more information). - 5.3 In line with section 6.2 of the equality and human rights policy, the Co-operative will apply a screening process based on that recommended by the Equality and Human Rights Commission to ascertain whether each policy requires an Impact Assessment to be carried out.
+The screening process was applied to this policy, and it was decided that an impact assessment is not required.